sgb-io/sgb.io/cv/cv.md

 I'm Sam, a software engineer based in London.

-The hyper-connected world we live in today means we have a unique opportunity to deliver real world value to thousands or even millions of people by deploying code onto devices and networks.
-I think it's a special time to be involved with the web and I'm grateful to be a part of it.
+I'm a strong communicator and passionate about delivering quality in products.
+I have broad industry experience across a range of types of organisations - including finance, gaming & advertising.
+I'm an expert on code quality and spend time interacting with the open source community across a range of projects.

-I'm passionate about what I do and having fun doing it with amazing people inspires me.
+What sets me apart?
+My critical thinking and communication skills.

 I have worked accross the stack with various technologies and have a particular interest in all things JavaScript.